splunk/public-o11y-docs/sp-oncall/get-started/maintenance-mode.rst

 Maintenance Mode allows you to temporarily mute alerts in order to complete server maintenance, or other work, without disrupting members of your team with paging.
-We’ve also seen Maintenance Mode used to help keep things quiet during alert storms.
+We've also seen Maintenance Mode used to help keep things quiet during alert storms.

 When you start a Maintenance Mode, you have the option to mute ALL